5 Top Tips for Managing Stress at University

 Yes, you want to get that mark you’ve been busting a gut for.
 Yes, you’re juggling a full-time course, part-time job and all-the-time FOMO.

-*A study by the University of British Columbia found that spending time with cute puppies really gets students’ tails wagging; stress levels dropped by around 45% and happiness increased by 27%!
+A study by the University of British Columbia found that spending time with cute puppies really gets students’ tails wagging; stress levels dropped by 45% and happiness increased by 27%!

-One of the best ways to combat stress is regular exercise.
 Physical activity releases magical endorphins in your brain that make you feel happier, healthier and more relaxed.
 Who knew?

 If you still have nightmares about that egg dropping off the spoon at sports day, why not try walking, swimming, cycling or even dancing?
 Seriously, dancing is a really fun mood-booster that can be done anytime, anywhere.
-So next time you feel your stress levels rising, crank up the tunes and let it all out.

 It is technically possible to survive on three hours sleep and a diet of Pot Noodles, Monster Munch multipacks and dodgy kebabs.